gnolang/gno/docs/concepts/realms.md

 ### On-chain paths
 Since Gno.land is built for full transparency and auditability, all on-chain Gno code is open-sourced.
-You can view realm code by simply going to its path in your web browser.
+You can view realm code with an ABCI query, or simply going to its path in your web browser.
 For example, to take a look at the `gno.land/r/demo/users` realm, used for user registration, by visiting [`gno.land/r/demo/users`](https://gno.land/r/demo/users/users.gno).

 :::info